Jewish Indian theory: In England and the Netherlands in the mid-seventeenth century

 Hamon L'Estrange published a rebuttal of the theory in 1651, titled Americans no Iewes, which Thorowgood also argued against in his 1660 work titled Jews in America (a new work despite the similarity in name to the 1650's work Iewes in America).

-Antonio de Montezinos, a Portuguese convert from Judaism to Christianity, claimed to have met an indigenous tribe which spoke Hebrew and recited the shema during his travels in New Grenada.
+Antonio de Montezinos, a Portuguese convert from Judaism to Christianity, claimed to have met an Indigenous tribe which spoke Hebrew and recited the shema during his travels in New Grenada.

 The Portuguese-Dutch rabbi Menasseh ben Israel wrote a pamphlet, Spes Israelis (Hope of Israel) in 1650, which was translated into English by Moses Wall and published as Spes Israelis, The Hope of Israel in the same year.
 His work was cited by both Winslow and Thorowgood.
 Ben Israel, believing Montezinos' account, asserted that there were Jews hidden in South America, as well as in other places across Asia and Africa.
-He argued that the supposed cultural similarities resulted from the indigenous peoples' ancestors borrowing them from Jews who were living among them, rather than the indigenous populations encountered being of Jewish descent.
+He argued that the supposed cultural similarities resulted from the Indigenous peoples' ancestors borrowing them from Jews who were living among them, rather than the Indigenous populations encountered being of Jewish descent.
 Ben Israel also argued that the lost tribes had travelled to the Americas via the Bering Strait, which must have once been dry land, and that they were responsible for the monumental buildings found in central and south America.
+Unlike the Christian Thorowgood, Ben Israel couched the theory in terms of Jewish messianism.

 While the theory gathered support in England in the middle of the seventeenth century, it was less popular in New England, reflecting the New Englanders' greater familiarity with Native Americans, whereas the likes of Thorowgood and Ben Israel had never been to the continent.
 Some accepted the idea that the Native Americans were of Semitic descent, i.e. descended from Shem, but not that they are Jewish.